browserengineering/book/book/glossary.md

 CSS properties (such as font sizing) are inherited by default.

 *Style*: All the pieces of information necessary to determine the visual display of an element.

-*Cascade*: The order in which to apply multiple rules to the same element.
+Also the name of a corresponding attribute to specify inline styles.

 Coordinate spaces
 =================